How to Attract Hummingbirds to Your Garden: Tips From Down to Earth Living

 • Use a simple feeder mix: 1 part white sugar to 4 parts water.
 No red dye needed.

-• Provide perches and shelter with native shrubs or small trees.
+• Provide perches and shelter with native shrubs or small trees, which also support the small inspects hummerbirds rely on for protein.

 • Offer a water source such as a mister or shallow fountain for bathing.

-• Pollination Pros: As they feed, hummingbirds help native plants reproduce, making them important pollinators.
+• Pollination: As they feed, hummingbirds help native plants reproduce, making them important pollinators.

 • Natural Pest Control: They eat tiny insects like aphids and gnats, helping to keep pests in check.